 For maximum safety, do not touch the product, test cables, or any other instruments while power is applied to the circuit under test.
-ALWAYS remove power from the entire test system and discharge any capacitors before: connecting or disconnecting cables or jumpers, or making internal changes, such as installing or removing jumpers.
+ALWAYS remove power from the entire test system and discharge any capacitors before: connecting or disconnecting cables or jumpers, installing or removing switching cards, or making internal changes, such as installing or removing jumpers.